alfonsoOramasJr/alfonsoOramasJr.github.io/README.md

 ### Projects section
-This section will contain information on the projects that we are working on, such as the vertical landing project, or the smart home automation project.
+This section will contain information on the projects that we are working on, such as the vertical landing project, or the smart home automation project, and the tecnologies used.

 Note that there should be visuals, i.e. images in place to showcase some of the work.